Frankfurt: Frankfurt after the loss of sovereignty

-The end of the war marked Frankfurt's comeback as Germany's leading financial hub, mainly because Berlin, now a city divided into four sectors, could no longer rival it.
-In 1948, the Allies founded the Bank deutscher Länder, the forerunner of Deutsche Bundesbank.
-Following this decision, more financial institutions were re-established, e.g. Deutsche Bank and Dresdner Bank.
+The end of the war marked Frankfurt's comeback as Germany's leading financial hub.
+In 1948, the Allies founded the Bank deutscher Länder, the forerunner of the Deutsche Bundesbank.
+Following this decision, more financial institutions were re-established, such as Deutsche Bank and Dresdner Bank.
 In the 1950s, Frankfurt Stock Exchange regained its position as the country's leading stock exchange.
+In 1998, the European Central Bank was founded in Frankfurt, followed by the European Insurance and Occupational Pensions Authority in 2011, and the Anti-Money Laundering Authority in 2024.

 Frankfurt also reemerged as Germany's transportation hub and Frankfurt Airport became Europe's second-busiest airport behind London Heathrow Airport in 1961.
 During the 1970s, the city created one of Europe's most efficient underground transportation systems.
 That system includes a suburban rail system (S-Bahn) linking outlying communities with the city center, and a deep underground light rail system with smaller coaches (U-Bahn) also capable of travelling above ground on rails.

-In 1998, the European Central Bank was founded in Frankfurt, followed by the European Insurance and Occupational Pensions Authority and European Systemic Risk Board in 2011.